wangchustcad/FDPCSimulation/README.md

 1. Load the project directory in MATLAB.
 2. Open the main model model.slx.
 3. Set the value of parameter {M, kR, Pe, pL, pR} and the file name of simulation result.
-4. Click "play" button, adjust solver parameter, and the simulation result will be generated in current directory.
+4. Click "play" button to compute, and the result will be generated in current directory.
 5. Open script "plotp.m" and "plotv.m" to generate plots of the position and velocity.

 ## Contact/Talk to me